tkmharris/tkmharris.github.io/wishlist.md

 * **Regular Polytopes**, H.S.M.
 Coxeter.
 * **Revolting Prostitutes**, Juno Mac & Molly Smith.
 * **The Righteous Mind**, Jonathan Haidt.
+* **The Rise and Fall of the Dinosaurs: a new history of a lost world**, Steve Brusatte.
 * **RISINGTIDEFALLINGSTAR**, Phillip Hoare.
 * **Resevoir 13**, John McGregor.
 * **The Road to Wigan Pier**, George Orwell.